pryley/site-reviews/ROADMAP.md

 - [ ] Restrict reviews in the admin to those assigned to pages of the current user
 - [ ] Review statistics
 - [ ] Store the review GEO location by IP
-- [ ] Use new option keys in widgets and migrate old widgets
 - [ ] Version rollback (ref: WP Rocket)
 - [ ] View all reviews by author